 Personal workspaces are visible only to you.
 If you don’t have a Postman account, you can have only one personal workspace.
 If you do have an account, you can create an unlimited number of workspaces.

-As a Postman Pro or Enterprise user, you can create team workspaces for ongoing development or short-term collaborations.
+As a Postman user, you can create team workspaces for ongoing development or short-term collaborations.
 You can share a collection to other workspaces.
 A Postman Collection shared with team members is visible to all members of your Postman team with a default read-only access.
 If you have the appropriate permissions for the collection, you can edit and update the collection in any workspace where it exists.

 For Postman Enterprise teams, private workspaces are team workspaces only visible to the user who creates the workspace and team members who have been invited to join the workspace.
 Private workspaces are a way for Postman Enterprise teams to restrict access to collections, environments, mocks, and monitors that are relevant only to a particular audience.

 If your personal workspace is getting cluttered, create a new workspace to mirror your personal workflow in a more granular fashion.